 D.2 Procedure Drafting Process

-CDS procedure amendments are reviewed and approved by CDS's Strategic Development Review Committee ("SDRC").
+CDS procedure amendments are reviewed and approved by CDS's strategic development review committee (SDRC).
 The SDRC determines or reviews, prioritizes and oversees CDS-related systems development and other changes proposed by participants and CDS.
-The SRDC membership includes representatives from the CDS participant community and the committee meets on a monthly basis.
+The SDRC's membership includes representatives from the CDS participant community and it meets on a monthly basis.

-The proposed procedure amendments were reviewed and approved by the SDRC on April 21, 2011.
+These proposed procedure amendments were reviewed and approved by the SDRC on July 28, 2011.

 D.3 Issues Considered

-The process, and the procedures, were developed with direct consultation with market participants through the SDRC Entitlement subcommittee and IIAC meetings.
+The amended processes, as well as the procedures changes, were developed with direct consultation with market participants through the SDRC Entitlement subcommittee and IIAC meetings.